JPellettieri/JPellettieri.github.io/content/project/project 1/index.md

 ---
-title: Study of root development in bio-rolls for the reintroduction of aquatic plants in urban streams.
+title: Root development in bio-rolls for the reintroduction of aquatic plants in urban streams.
 date: 2023-09-11
 external_link: https://github.com/JPellettieri/GAB
 tags: